Lumpia in Philippines: A Complete Food Lover's Guide

 Clean vendor station and utensils.

-Good general hygiene practices are essential for food safety.
+Good general hygiene practices are essential for maintaining food quality.
 Check how ingredients and money are handled.

 -